-Help resolve Babato chieftaincy dispute - North Mo to Bole Traditional Council
+Help resolve Babato Chieftaincy dispute - North Mo to Bole Traditional Council

 Speaking on behalf of the North Mo delegation at the Bolewura’s Palace, Nnaa Dr. Agbaa Jaaga (ll) Chief of Bampewa said they were asked by the Bamboi Koro who is the Paramount Chief of North Mo Traditional Area to officially inform Bolewura Sarfo Kutuge Feso (I) and the Bole Traditional Council that they are ready to withdraw a court case currently before then Northern Regional House of Chiefs bordering on the Babator Chieftaincy skin.

-Nnaa Dr. Agbaa Jaaga (ll) said though the case was sent to court by the Mos in Babato, but the long standing relationship between Gonjas and the Mos cannot be trampled upon hence the need for an out of settlement.
+Nnaa Dr. Agbaa Jaaga (ll) said though the case was sent to court by the Mos in Babato, the long-standing relationship between Gonjas and the Mos cannot be trampled upon hence the need for an out of the settlement.

 He appealed to the Bole Traditional Council to convey their message to the Overlord of Gonja Traditional Area Yagbonwura Tuntumba Boresa (l) that he should help resolve the long-standing chieftaincy dispute in the Babato community and that they will never do anything to destroy the brotherhood that have existed between Mos and Gonjas.

-“Actually, there have been a long standing chieftaincy dispute between Bole and Bamboi at Babato where we have two people claiming ownership of a community hence we have two people as Chiefs of the community.
-So the Paramount Chief of North Mo traditional council and his elders has decided that the should be reunification and reconciliation for the peaceful coexistence that existed between the Gonja and for that matter Bole and Bamboi and the Mos since time emomorial…there is no time for us litigate and for that matter, we need to come together as one family for the younger generation to also come,” he added.
+He added; “Actually, there has been a long-standing chieftaincy dispute between Bole and Bamboi at Babato where we have two people claiming ownership of a community hence we have two people as Chiefs of the community.
+So the Paramount Chief of North Mo traditional council and his elders has decided that the should be reunification and reconciliation for the peaceful coexistence that existed between the Gonja and for that matter Bole and Bamboi and the Mos since time immemorial...there is no time for us litigate and for that matter, we need to come together as one family for the younger generation to also come”.

-As custom demands, the North Mo Traditional council delegation presented schnaps and assorted drinks to the Bolewura and in return, the Bolewura also presented a Ram and Yams to his visitors.
+As custom demands, the North Mo Traditional council delegation presented snaps and assorted drinks to the Bolewura and in return, the Bolewura also presented a Ram and Yams to his visitors.

 The Paramount Chief of the Bole Traditional Area, Bolewura Sarfo Kutege Feso (l) in his speech welcomed the delegation and assured them to count on him in the pursuit of their request and recounted how his predecessors and the Mos have lived together in peace and harmony.

-It would be recalled that the the Paramount Chief of the Mo Traditional area Bamboi Koro Nana Kwaku Dapaah petitioned then Northern Regional House of Chiefs on 17th August, 2014 with claims of ownership of Babato and non recognition of the Bolewura and the Chief of Babator.
+It would be recalled that the Paramount Chief of the Mo Traditional area Bamboi Koro Nana Kwaku Dapaah petitioned then Northern Regional House of Chiefs on 17th August, 2014 with claims of ownership of Babato and non-recognition of the Bolewura and the Chief of Babator.

-The Bamboi Koro sought a number of reliefs including the decalaration that Babator Kesse stool is a divisional stool of North Mo paramouncy of which the first respondent (Nana Kwaku Dapaah) is President; a declaration that the 1st Respondent (Yakubu Issifu Ali) claim of being the Chief of Babator Kesse is unlawful uncustomarily and against the tradition and usage of the people of Babator ans a perpetual injunction restraining the 1st respondent (Yakubu Issifu Ali), his agents and assigns from styling himself as the Chief of Babator Kesse.
+The Bamboi Koro sought a number of reliefs including the declaration that Babator Kesse stool is a divisional stool of North Mo paramountcy of which the first respondent (Nana Kwaku Dapaah) is President; a declaration that the 1st Respondent (Yakubu Issifu Ali) claim of being the Chief of Babator Kesse is unlawful uncustomarily and against the tradition and usage of the people of Babator and a perpetual injunction restraining the 1st respondent (Yakubu Issifu Ali), his agents and assigns from styling himself as the Chief of Babator Kesse.

 The Babatorwura Yakubu Issifu Gbeadese who is recognised by the Bole Traditional Council as the Chief of Babator and the others responded to the petition and said the North Mo itself until 1981 when the Gonja Traditional Council decided to make it a Divisional Area formed part of Gonjaland and Gonja Traditional Council.